Ted Lowry

-"Tiger" Ted Lowry (October 27, 1919 – June 14, 2010) was an American journeyman boxer.
+"Tiger" Ted Lowry (October 27, 1919 – June 14, 2010) was an American boxer who fought from 1939 to 1955.
+Although considered a journeyman boxer, Lowry faced many contenders and future champions, and was a tough fighter who suffered only three losses by stoppage in over 140 fights.

 Boxing career

 Ted Lowry's career started out strong, with 8 successful fights (7 wins, 1 draw), before losing to Sam Shumway, whom he had previously beaten, and would defeat again in their next fight.
 Afterwards, he fought regularly, winning some and losing some.
 He twice faced future heavyweight champion Rocky Marciano, going the distance on both occasions.
 In doing so he became one of only three fighters to avoid being knocked out by Marciano.
-Many observers claim he won the first fight vs Marciano, however upon closer examination, if it was not for the home crowd the fight could have been drawn.
-Rocky lost first 4 rounds but on the basis of his aggressiveness and constant punching in the later rounds, Marciano won a unanimous decision from the judges.
-Rocky Marciano also drew the fight with undefeated Roland La Starza (37-0) but because of supplemental points used by New York and Pennsylvania Rocky won.

-Lowry retired from boxing in 1955.
+He retired from boxing in 1955.
 Overall, he compiled a record of 70 wins, 68 losses, and 10 draws, 46 wins by way of knockout.

 Whilst serving in the armed forces, Lowry fought an exhibition against Heavyweight Champion Joe Louis.